WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 Figure 28: View of a Wallaroo application "word count" with `mute` and `unmute` message sending.

-When the sink TCP socket becomes writeable again, then the `TCPSink` actor sends an `unmute` message to its predecessor.
+When the sink TCP socket becomes writable again, then the `TCPSink` actor sends an `unmute` message to its predecessor.
 The `unmute` message is forwarded step by step back up the chain.
 Eventually, the `unmute` message reaches the `TCPSource` actor.
 The `TCPSource` actor